edrohan1/edx-documentation/en_us/shared/students/SFD_ORA.rst

   paper, with text single-spaced).

 For each question, type your response into the field under **Your Response**.
-When you have completed responses for all the questions, click **Submit your response and move to the next step**.
-If you don't want to finish your response all at once, you can click **Save Your Progress** to save a draft of your responses, and then come back and submit them later.
+When you have completed responses for all the questions, select **Submit your response and move to the next step**.
+If you don't want to finish your response all at once, you can select **Save Your Progress** to save a draft of your responses, and then come back and submit them later.

 After you submit your responses, if other students have already submitted